-Behind every trail and event is an all-star crew running the show.
+Behind every trail and CHTC event is an all-star crew running the show.
 At the top of the food chain are our Board of Directors and staff that keep the show on the road.
 Our all-volunteer Board sets policy, creates the budget, decides which trails to build or update, and guides the organization forward.
-If you have any big ideas that you'd like to see us implement, bribing them with beer chatting with these people is your best bet.
-We also have a full-time Executive Director that manages the day-to-day work that keeps things running smoothly.
+If you have any big ideas that you'd like to see us implement, bribing them with beer and chatting with these people is your best bet.
+We also have a full-time Executive Director that manages the day-to-day work that keeps things running smoothly, and a two-man summer maintenance crew keeping the trails in prime shape.
 Learn about our team below.

 "I was born and raised in the UP.
 I moved downstate to go to school at Michigan State University where I got my BS and DVM degrees.
 I was lucky to move back to the Keweenaw in ’95 and now co-own the Northland Veterinary Clinic in Hancock.
 I love traveling and have been all over the world- New Zealand was my favorite so far.
 I love being outdoors as much as possible, especially scuba diving, mountain biking (of course), kayaking, and skiing."